peteash10/bunminster.uk/pages/rabbit_food.md

 ![](/images/hayhopper.jpg)

-Rabbits should always have an endless supply of fresh hay.
+Rabbits should always have an endless supply of fresh, dry hay.
 This must never run out.
 It stimulates their digestive system properly and grinds their teeth as they eat.
 A rabbit with a bale of hay and a supply of water is a happy rabbit.

 We use IKEA's [Variera plastic bag dispensers](http://www.ikea.com/gb/en/products/kitchen-products/kitchen-organisers-shelves/variera-plastic-bag-dispenser-white-art-80010222/) as hay hoppers, in front of a litter tray so they can poop as they eat.
-In the summer this is outside under a shelter.
+In the summer this is outside in their secure run under a shelter.
 In the winter it's in the shed.
 For three rabbits we get through two loosely packed hoppers a day.

-Small packs of hay can be expensive so try and buy bales.
+Small packs of hay can be expensive so try and buy large bales.
 We were getting half-bales for £17 from the pet shop until we discovered [Hungry Horse](http://hungryhorse.org), a horse feed shop which sells full bales for £5.50.
-A full bale lasts us at least a month.
+A full bale lasts us about a month.

 ## Water